 Ensure the compatibility of commercial and residential uses that share a site.
-Encourage ground floor uses that activate the site, avoid ground floor office space in vertical mixed-use buildings.
+Encourage ground floor uses that activate the site, including retail, restaurants and customer-oriented office uses (such as real estate, insurance, offices).
+Aavoid ground floor office space in vertical mixed-use buildings.